twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 * Open nfs and tcp/udp ports on nfsserver for the ip addresses of the clients

+We need to open ports 2049 (default port for nfs) and 111 (default port for portmapper) to allow tcp/udp protocols on our subnet

 Run these commands on nfsserver
 ```shell
 sudo iptables -I INPUT -p tcp -s 192.168.1.0/24 -m state --state NEW,RELATED,ESTABLISHED --dport 2049 -j ACCEPT